dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 ## If you are interested

-The reason why I created this is to promote my projects!
+The reason why I created this is to test my projects.

 - [react-tracked](https://github.com/dai-shi/react-tracked)
 - [reactive-react-redux](https://github.com/dai-shi/reactive-react-redux)

-The feature of these libraries is not only concurrent mode friendly, but also state usage tracking.
+- and so on

 ## Contributing